 Etosha National Park in Namibia

-The rainy summer months have their own appeal though: at this time of year, the vegetation is lush and green, and for keen birdwatchers there are the million flamingos that use Etosha as a breeding ground, and the host of migratory bird species that make the park their temporary home.
+The rainy summer months have their own appeal, though.
+At this time of year, the vegetation is lush and green, and for tourists on birdwatching tours, there are roughly a million flamingos that use Etosha as a breeding ground and a host of migratory bird species that make the park their temporary home.

-Etosha is a perfect choice for a self-drive holiday: the roads are easy to navigate and are in very good condition – and suitable for 2WD vehicles, although you might prefer a 4WD for better visibility.
+Etosha National Park is a perfect choice for a self-drive Namibia holiday.
+The roads are easy to navigate and are in excellent condition, suitable for 2WD vehicles, although you might prefer to hire a 4WD for better visibility.

-There are several camps inside the park that offer camping grounds, self-catering chalets and luxury rooms, but the lodging options outside of the park gates are also excellent.
+Several camps inside Etosha National park offer camping grounds, self-catering chalets, and luxury rooms, but the lodging options outside the park gates are also excellent.

-Etosha National Park is best visited in the winter months of June to September, when it’s much easier to spot animals than in the rainy summer months.
-The winter months can get very busy, however, so be sure to book your lodging many months in advance.
+Etosha National Park is best visited in the winter months, from June to September when it’s much easier to spot animals than in the rainy summer months.
+The winter months can get very busy, so book your lodging well in advance.